Tibet Adventure (14 days)

 This morning we visit the Potala Palace.
 This was the chief residence of the Dalai Lama until the 14th Dalai Lama fled to India during the 1959 Tibetan uprising.
 Now a museum, the palace is named after Mount Potalaka, the mythical abode of the bodhisattva Avalokitesvara.
 The 5th Dalai Lama started its construction in 1645 after one of his spiritual advisers pointed out that the site was ideal as a seat of government, situated as it is between Drepung and Sera monasteries and the old city of Lhasa.
 The palace sits on the site of an earlier fortress built by King Songtsen Gampo.
 The main building measures 360 metres east-west and 140 metres north-south.
 Thickness of the exterior granite walls varies between 2 and 5 metres.

 Afternoon sightseeing at Jokhang Temple, one of the oldest Buddhist buildings in Tibet and a remarkable combination of Tibetan, Indian, Nepalese and Han Chinese architectural styles.
-No visit to Jokhang Temple is complete without checking out the Barkor Street bazaar outside the temple.
+No visit to Jokhang Temple is complete without checking out the Barkhor Street bazaar outside the temple.

 Day 7/Sun: Lhasa – Gyantse – Shigatse (B/L/D)